ExpressVPN and Pure VPN are two of the most popular VPN services available.

 ExpressVPN is easily one of the best VPN providers for protecting your internet connection, even by our strict reviewing standards.

 This VPN service features the best security protocols, which create a secure VPN tunnel for your VPN connection, including OpenVPN, as well as top-notch encryption, 256-bit AES.

 It also features split tunneling, and a kill switch, which instantly cuts your internet connection if the VPN app ever malfunctions, preventing exposure.

 Of course, even with the best protocols and encryptions, mistakes and malfunctions can still happen, and your data may leak.
 This is why this VPN provider also offers DNS leak protection, which is yet another layer of security.

-It doesn't keep your traffic logs, so no one can strongarm the VPN provider into giving them away, nor can it misuse your data by selling it.
+This VPN doesn’t keep your traffic logs or store data, thanks in no small part to its location in the British Virgin Islands, so no one can strongarm the VPN provider into giving them away, nor can it misuse your data by selling it.